October 7, 2020

 Everybody loves birthdays, and China is no exception.
-If you live in China for an extended amount of time, you’ll likely wish at least one colleague, friend or classmate “happy birthday!”
+If you live in China for an extended period of time, you will likely wish at least one colleague, friend or classmate “happy birthday!”

 So how do you say “happy birthday” in Chinese and how are birthdays celebrated in China, anyway?
 Read on to find out!